The Katalon Blog

 Equivalence partitioning is designed to minimize the number of test cases while maintaining thorough coverage.

-Types of Equivalence Classes
+Types of equivalence classes

 Typically, testers categorize values into two primary classes: